GIM (Gas-assisted injection molding) was adopted in production in the 1980s.

 A special closed air injection nozzle can be installed on the injection molding machine.

 Firstly, a preset viscous fluid, generally molten polymer, about 75%~95% of the mold cavity is injected from the gate.
 Then a non-viscous fluid with a certain pressure is injected into the mold through the gate runner.

 The gas, generally nitrogen, is injected into the cavity.

 Due to the low melt temperature of the contact part with the surface of the mold, the melt temperature of the core layer at the thick wall part (such as ribs) is high, and the viscosity is small.

-It is mainly used in the production of pipe-like parts, large parts and parts with different thickness
+It is mainly used in the production of pipe-like parts, large parts and parts with different thicknesses.

 Gas-assisted injection molding is widely used in many fields such as household appliances, automobiles, office supplies and other daily products.

-Most thermoplastic materials can be injection molded with gas assistance, and crystalline materials such as polypropylene, polyamide and PBT resin are more ideal materials because they all have accurate melting point, low viscosity.
+Most thermoplastic materials can be injection molded with gas assistance, and crystalline materials such as polypropylene, polyamide, and PBT resin are more ideal because they all have an accurate melting point and low viscosity.

-Raw materials shall be selected according to the requirements of product performance, such as rigidity, strength, performance , chemical corrosion resistance, etc.
+Raw materials shall be selected according to product performance requirements, such as rigidity, strength, performance, chemical corrosion resistance, etc.

 Gas-assisted injection molding pros: